Folsom Tree Accident Lawyer

 Where an injury or death has been caused by a California falling tree limb or tree, it's essential to promptly investigate the incident to determine the following:

 - Why did the limb or tree fall;

 - Who, other than the owner, may have been responsible for maintaining the tree; and

 - Whether any outside parties contributed to causing the incident.

-Hi, my name’s Ed Smith, and I’m a Folsom Tree Accident Lawyer.
-While it’s certainly a pleasure to live in our artificial “urban forests” and “suburban forests” in places like Folsom, it’s also important to recognize that urban and suburban settings may not be the healthiest places for our trees.
-Careful observation and maintenance are needed to keep our trees healthy and to prevent incidents like tree limb failures and tree collapses that may cause serious injury to people who are nearby.
+While it's a pleasure to live in our artificial "urban forests" and "suburban forests" in places like Folsom, it's also important to recognize that urban and suburban settings may not be the healthiest places for our trees.
+Careful observation and maintenance are needed to keep our trees healthy and to prevent incidents like tree limb failures.
+Tree collapses may cause serious injury to people who are nearby.
 If you or a member of your family has been seriously injured by a falling tree or tree limb, please call us today at (916) 921-6400 or (800) 404-5400 for free, friendly advice, or contact us through our online form.

 Editor's Note: updated [cha 7.24.23] Image by Kevan Craft from Pixabay gm [cs 966] bw